 In December, Catt Sadler quit her "dream job" at E!
 News, which "required a lot of soul-searching" after reportedly learning that she also earned less than her "similarly situated male co-host," Jason Kennedy, she wrote on her website.
 She claimed she learned that there was a massive disparity in pay, and when she'd asked for equal pay, she said that was repeatedly denied.

 "When E reached out to renew and extend my deal, I learned that he wasn't just making a little more than I was," she wrote.
 "In fact, he was making close to double my salary for the past several years."

 Emma Stone, Priyanka Chopra, Jennifer Lawrence, and more have also been outspoken about the gender pay gap in Hollywood, according to People.

 The 2014 Sony hack revealed that Lawrence, for one, had earned less money than her male American Hustle costars, and Lawrence subsequently responded in a letter for Lena Dunham's Lenny Letter about why she didn't ask for more money.
 "I would be lying if I didn't say there was an element of wanting to be liked that influenced my decision to close the deal without a real fight," she wrote in the letter.
 "I didn't want to seem 'difficult' or 'spoiled.'"

-She then saw the payroll on the internet and realized every man she was working with "definitely didn't worry about being difficult or spoiled," she continued.
+She then saw the numbers on the internet and realized every man she had worked with over the years "definitely didn't worry about being difficult or spoiled," she continued.